cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 changes with respect to the baseline, including `TO COMPLETE`.
 For the full list of changes, check out the [CHANGELOG](https://github.com/cometbft/cometbft/blob/v1.0.0-alpha.2/CHANGELOG.md).

+The main goal of the QA process is to validate that there are no meaningful, substantial regressions from the previous version.
+We consider that there is a regression if we find a difference bigger than 10% in the results.
+After having performed the experiments, we conclude that there are no significant differences with respect to the baseline.
+Therefore CometBFT `v1.0.0-alpha.2` has passed the QA tests.

-As in other iterations of our QA process, we have used a network of 200 nodes as testbed, plus one node to load transactions and another to collect metrics.
-The main steps of the QA process are the
+In the rest of this document we present and analyse the obtained results.
+The main steps of the QA process are the following:
-following:
-- [Saturation point](#saturation-point): Find the saturation point of the network, that is, the transaction load on which the system begins to show a degraded performance.
+- [Saturation point](#saturation-point): On a 200-nodes network, find its saturation point, that is, the transaction load on which the system begins to show a degraded performance.
+On the rest of the QA experiments we will use subject the system to a load slightly under the saturation point.
-- [200-nodes test](#200-nodes-test): During a fixed amount of time, inject on the 200-nodes network a constant load with a value slightly below the saturation point.
+- [200-nodes test](#200-nodes-test): During a fixed amount of time, inject on the 200-nodes network a constant load of transactions.
 Then collect metrics and block data to compute latencies, and compare them against the results of the baseline.
 - [Rotating-nodes test](#rotating-nodes-test): Run initially 10 validators and 3 seed nodes.
 Then
   start a full node, wait until it is block-synced, and stop it.
-Repeat this step 25 times while checking the nodes are able to catch up to the latest height of the network.
+Repeat these steps 25 times while checking the nodes are able to catch up to the latest height of the network.

 Additionally, for this version, we perform the following experiments.
 - `TO COMPLETE`
 - ...

-The main goal of the QA process is to validate that there are no meaningful, substantial regressions from the previous version.
-We consider that there is a regression if we find a difference bigger than 10% in the results.
-After performing these tests, we have concluded that there are no significant differences with respect to the baseline, therefore version `v1.0.0-alpha.2` has passed the QA validation.

 ## Table of Contents
 - [Saturation point](#saturation-point)